-Turn the pump on by activating the rocker switch labeled: FRESH WATER PUMP located on the side of the sink counter.
+Turn the pump on by activating the rocker switch labeled: FRESH WATER PUMP located on the panel.
 The pump has a pressure switch and will automatically turn on and off when the faucet is opened and closed.
 Turn off the pump switch if you do not plan to use the water.

 Do not turn the pump on if you are connected to city water.